uliw/esbmtk/docs/manual/manual-3.rst

 1.2.1 Caveats
 ^^^^^^^^^^^^^

-- Seawater Parameters are only computed once when the ``ReservoirGroup`` is instantiated, in order to provide an initial steady state.
+- Seawater Parameters are only computed once when the ``ReservoirGroup`` is instantiated, to provide an initial steady state.
 Subsequent changes to seawater chemistry or physical parameters do not affect the initial state.

 - The ``swc`` instance provides a ``show()`` method listing most values.
 However, that list may not be comprehensive.

-- See the pyCO2SYS documentation for list of parameters and options `https://pyco2sys.readthedocs.io/en/latest/ <https://pyco2sys.readthedocs.io/en/latest/>`_
+- See the pyCO2SYS documentation for a list of parameters and options `https://pyco2sys.readthedocs.io/en/latest/ <https://pyco2sys.readthedocs.io/en/latest/>`_

 - The code example ``seawater_example.py`` in the examples directory